Lily of the valley: Ecology

 Convallaria majalis is a plant of partial shade, and a mesophile type that prefers warm summers.
 It grows widely in both acidic soils and alkaline soils, liking soils that are silty or sandy, but also locally in wet fen soils, with preferably a plentiful amount of humus.
 It is a Euroasiatic and suboceanic species that occurs from sea level up to 490 m altitude in Great Britain, and in central and southern Europe up to 2300 m altitude.

 Convallaria majalis is used as a food plant by the larvae of some moth and butterfly (Lepidoptera) species including the grey chi.
 Adults and larvae of the leaf beetle Lilioceris merdigera are also able to tolerate the cardenolides and thus feed on the leaves.

 The fruit is sometimes removed by graniviorous rodents, consuming most of the seeds but only a small proportion of the fruit pulp.
 Their hoarding of both seeds and whole fruit has been observed.
 As some seeds inevitably escape predation, they also act as seed dispersers.

 Cultivars

 Convallaria majalis is widely grown in gardens for its scented flowers and ground-covering abilities in shady locations.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
 In favourable conditions it can form large colonies.

-Various kinds and cultivars are grown, including those with double flowers, rose-coloured flowers, variegated foliage and ones that grow larger than the typical species.
+Various cultivars are grown, selected for double flowers, rose-coloured flowers, variegated foliage, and larger size than the typical species.